 Individual, short-term professional counseling can help students identify and resolve personal challenges that get in the way of emotional health and wellbeing.
 Our approach to counseling focuses on the developmental needs and challenges of our diverse student population.
-Counseling sessions address ways students can learn to cultivate healthy lifestyles, make good choices, develop effective communication/relationship building skills, and minimize high-risk behaviors.
-Therapy addresses problems that may interfere with a student’s ability to meet daily demands.
+Counseling sessions provide ways students can learn to cultivate healthy lifestyles, make good choices, develop effective communication/relationship building skills, minimize high-risk behaviors and address problems that may interfere with a student’s ability to meet daily demands.

 Emotional Wellbeing Workshops

 After the initial consultation, many students are referred to one of our Emotional Wellbeing Workshops, an innovative series created to provide quick and useful tools without overburdening the busy schedules of Mines students.
 Each workshop is broken up into three sessions, provided once per week in 50-minute slots.
 Workshops come with a student workbook that will allow you to practice new skills between sessions.
 Currently, we are offering three workshop topics.
 We will be introducing additional relevant topics in the near future.

 To determine if you would benefit from one of these workshops, schedule a consultation with a counselor.